 Bank of China officially opened its first branch office in Serbia, which will coordinate the activities of the bank in Southeastern Europe (SEE).

-Serbia expects Bank of China to finance the construction of industrial facilities which will sell their production to markets where Belgrade has free trade.
+Serbia expects Bank of China to finance the construction of industrial facilities which will sell their products to markets where Belgrade has free trade.

 Panda bonds are Chinese yuan-denominated bonds from a non-Chinese issuer, sold in China.